dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 + 10x the inference speed of the model with 8-bit quantization.
 {{< /notice >}}

-What's next?
-You can experiment with using other YOLOX models and see if you can squeeze more using the techniques covered in this post.
+So, what's next?
+To squeeze even more out the model I recommend:
++ Experiment with smaller YOLOX models like YOLOX-Nano or YOLOX-Tiny.
++ Try using smaller input resolution such as 416x416.
+We've used 640x640 in this post.
-You can also try the `AccuracyAwareQuantization` which runs quantization on the model with lesser accuracy loss on the model.
++ Try using the `AccuracyAwareQuantization` which runs quantization on the model with lesser accuracy loss on the model.

 There also a best practice guide to quantizing your model with OpenVINO [here](https://docs.openvino.ai/latest/pot_docs_BestPractices.html).

 ### 🙏 Comments & Feedback